aashish-thapa/TDS/README.md

 ## Usage

 Follow the on-screen instructions to use the telephone directory system.
-The default password to access the system is `RPV`.
+The default password to access the system is `ATP`.

 ## License